gamusdev/servlet-reactive-performance-test/README.md

 2) A WebClient and a RestTemplate client.
 3) A Meter project, that will use the clients to measure the requests.

----
-Note: At this moment, only the Reactive projects are written.
----
----

 # WebFlux

 This is a simple CRUD WebFlux application.
 The Rest API follows the most common best practices.